Workbench61/How-Not-To-Do-Minecraft-Mods/articles/containers/Can-Interact-With.md

 ### How it works

 Back to the Blood Magic.
 Take a look at `ContainerAlchemyTable` it has a method called `canInteractWith` which leads us all the way to `TileInventory#isUsableByPlayer` and all it does is just return `true`.
-Event vanilla Minecraft not this bad...
+Even vanilla Minecraft not this bad...
 Take a look at `TileEntityBrewingStand#isUsableByPlayer` it gets tile from the world and compares it with container's tile and then it checks the distance from player to brewing stand to be no more than 8 (eight) blocks.